 CASE STUDY NOTICE: If you registered to become a member company and would like to contribute a case study, please complete this brief survey so we can learn more.

 Thank you for signing up to join the HR Open Source (#HROS) community!
-We are excited about your interest in contributing and helping us drive this initiative forward.
+We are excited about your interest in contributing and collaborating with HR and recruiting practitioners around the world.

-Over 600 passionate HR and Recruiting practitioners like you have joined the movement, following our #HROS opening keynote at the LinkedIn Talent Connect in Anaheim.
+Over 5,600 passionate HR and Recruiting practitioners like you have joined the initiative over the past three years.
 We’re honored and thrilled to see such a positive response from the community.
-We are now working hard at shaping what our partnership and support models look like so we can best scale and grow #HROS for the future.

 Your Involvement In #HROS